Central nervous system disease: Trauma

 Any type of traumatic brain injury (TBI) or injury done to the spinal cord can result in a wide spectrum of disabilities in a person.
 Depending on the section of the brain or spinal cord that experiences the trauma, the outcome may be anticipated.

 Infections

 Infectious diseases are transmitted in several ways.
 Some of these infections may affect the brain or spinal cord directly.
 Generally, an infection is a disease that is caused by the invasion of a microorganism or virus.
+Bacterial organisms are most often the cause, but animal parasites and fungi can also cause the infection.

 Degeneration

 Degenerative spinal disorders involve a loss of function in the spine.
 Pressure on the spinal cord and nerves may be associated with herniation or disc displacement.
-Brain degeneration also causes central nervous system diseases (i.e. Alzheimer's, Parkinson's, and Huntington's diseases).
-Studies have shown that obese people may have severe degeneration in the brain due to loss of tissue affecting cognition.
+Degenerative spinal disorders can be primarily caused by the natural aging process and wear and tear of the spine over time.
+However, other factors can accelerate or contribute to these conditions, such as injury, repetitive strain, genetics, and tumors.
+Brain degeneration also causes central nervous system diseases (i.e. Alzheimer's, Lewy body dementia, Parkinson's, and Huntington's diseases).
+Raji et al 2010 reported correlation between obesity and brain degeneration and tissue loss.

 Structural defects

 Common structural defects include birth defects, anencephaly, and spina bifida.
 Children born with structural defects may have malformed limbs, heart problems, and facial abnormalities.

 Defects in the formation of the cerebral cortex include microgyria, polymicrogyria, bilateral frontoparietal polymicrogyria, and pachygyria.